-At the Group our mean hourly pay gap is 8.6% and our median hourly pay gap is 12.7%.
+At Wrekin our mean hourly pay gap is 6.6% and our median hourly pay gap is 9.72%.
 Both figures have declined since the last report.

-At Choices our mean hourly pay gap is -2.9% and our median hourly pay gap is 0%.
-We are delighted that we have sustained our zero pay gap at the median, at the mean (average) we have seen a slight increase on pay disparity as men are paid, on average 97.1 pence for every £1 a woman is paid.
+At Choices our mean hourly pay gap is -3.2% and our median hourly pay gap is 0%.
+We are delighted that we have sustained our zero-pay gap at the median.
+At the mean (average) we have seen a slight increase on pay disparity as men are paid, on average 96.8 pence for every £1 a woman is paid at Choices.